 You could start by doing an advertising and media executive advanced apprenticeship.

 If you also get some advertising experience, you can apply for jobs as an account planner.

 There are no set entry requirements but it may help you to get in if you have:

 - 5 GCSEs at grades 9 to 4 (A* to C), or equivalent, including English and maths, for an advanced apprenticeship

-Experience will help you understand the industry and allow you to meet new people who may help you find paid work in advertising.
-You could try:
+Experience will help you understand advertising and allow you to meet new people who may help you find paid work.

 - work experience

 You could contact agencies directly to ask about volunteering opportunities.
 You could also make contacts on social networking sites like Twitter or LinkedIn.

 You could take the advertising Foundation Certificate to get some of the skills you need to get a paid job in advertising.